Hermit Crabs and Mold

 Hermit crabs are tree climbers by nature so maximizing all the vertical space in your tank will provide them with a more enriching and stimulating environment.
 Making use of all four walls of the tank will give your hermit crabs more room to roam and explore.
 Also if you use overhead lights you can provide your hermit crabs a way to get closer to the lights and warm themselves as needed.
 You can get very creative in making second levels with a variety of materials.
 Just be sure the materials are safe before placing them in your tank.
 Avoid metal that can rust, paint thatRead More →

-Originally posted on AllThingsCrabby.com this is an updated version A total tank tear down for cleaning is no longer considered necessary.
+A total tank tear down for cleaning is no longer considered necessary.
 If set up properly from the beginning your tank will become bioactive over time and can be kept up with minimal effort.
 The information below can be applied when purchasing used items that you wish to clean before set up or if you have an emergency (flood, bacteria, insect invasion) situation and need to do a tear down to deal with it.
-You will need to set up a temporary house for your crabs in advance of cleaning your tank to establish proper temperatureRead More →
+When adopting hermit crabs you may also receive their tank.
+It is a good idea to fully santize the tank and all the decor items.
+Throw away the substrate and startRead More →

 written by Kerie Campbell 2005 Two months ago, during deep clean, I took my largest compressus,Houdini, out of the tank, turned him over to have a look, and a red…thing fell out of his shell.
 I couldn’t believe it!
 Mites!Huge, red mites.
 Houdini had a few, Fifi had some, and poor Ghidra,a pre-molt rugosus, was covered with them.
 I was appalled.
 I inspect new crabs when I get them for mites, and have never seen any.
 The only explanation I have is that these mites, being a bright red color, must have snuck in on some of the perlatus – they are the same colorRead More →